How to Save Money on Groceries: 28 Tools and Tricks to Save $100 or More

 Ibotta will pay you cash back for taking pictures of your grocery store receipts.
 Plus, you’ll get a $10 sign-up bonus after uploading your first receipt.

-Want to slash your grocery tab?
+Want to slash your grocery store tab?
 Saving money on groceries is easier than collecting binders of coupons and buying 455 rolls of toilet paper.

 We’ve compiled a list of simple (and some unexpected) tips to help you maximize your grocery budget.